grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 As the _Prospect_ made its way up the main channel, more and more sea craft moved about them.
 Speed was reduced to three knots and they crawled along through the still murky water leaving no wake.
 The stillness of the surface belied the powerful slow current that carried massive amounts of freshwater far out to sea, down in the depths.

-Captain Percy, Cassandra, and Hemi stood on the bridge.
+Percy, Cassandra, and Hemi stood on the bridge.
 Hemi held binoculars and carefully piloted the steel bulk of the _Prospect_ among the dense traffic of small wooden craft that swarmed around them.
 He called maneuvers down through the hatch to Gregory and Bastian, who sat at the controls.

 "So this entire place is built on stilts?" asked Cassandra.